mrprajesh/parMDS/README.md

 - Runs both seqMDS and parMDS on all 130 inputs using round conventions.
-- Create .sol files for each instances.
+- Create .sol files for each instance.
-- Create a folder `output*` and places all .log and .sol files.
+- Create a folder `output*` and place all .log and .sol files.
-- Create a time.txt file which contains Cost and Time of all instances.
+- Create a time.txt file which contains the Cost and Time of all instances.
-- In addition to it, Cost and Time is printed on the terminal as well.
+- In addition to it, Cost and Time are printed on the terminal as well.